 By his own admission, Dr. Leon Vanstone is a Rocket Scientist, a storyteller, and an idiot.
 He is an expert in hypersonic aerodynamics, scramjet engines, and space launch vehicles.
 Leon also founded the Texas Rocket Engineering Lab, in partnership with Firefly Aerospace and the University of Texas.
 They are building the largest student rocket in the US!

 GLEAC has partnered with this awe-inspiring human for Lovely Humans.
 As part of this one-of-its-kind project, GLEAC will be minting Leon’s time as an NFT!
-What does that mean?
+So what does that mean?
 You will be able to bid for 5 hours of Leon’s time that you can use over the period of a year.
 Leon is a prestigious member of the #GLEACMentorCommunity and he talks passionately about rocket science amongst other things.

 In a chat with GLEAC, Leon spoke about GLEAC’s metaverse project and a past decision he’s grateful for.
 Take a look!